qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 3. **Context Specificity**: How do stress accumulation parameters (α, β) vary across different environmental contexts, and what are the quantitative benchmarks for risk stratification?

-4. **Clinical Translation**: Can the W(t) framework provide actionable clinical thresholds and intervention prioritization strategies for precision psychiatry?
+4. **Clinical Translation**: Can the Physiology-First Framework provide actionable clinical thresholds and intervention prioritization strategies for precision psychiatry?

 ---